rayyan35p/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. TaskHub shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

-**Use case 2: Delete a project**

-**MSS**

-1. User requests to list projects
-2. TaskHub shows a list of projects
-3. User requests to delete a specific project in the list
-4. AddressBook deletes the person
+4. TaskHub deletes the person

     Use case ends.